-As your child becomes involved in the programs at Little Miami Schools, he/she will experience some of the most rewarding moments of his/her life.
+As your child becomes involved in the programs at Little Miami Schools, our hope is that they will experience some of the most rewarding moments of their life.
 As parents, when your child becomes involved in an athletic program, you have a right to understand what expectations are placed on you and your child.
 This begins with clear communication from the coach of your child's team to both you and your child.